Champlain Hudson Power Express

-The Champlain Hudson Power Express (CHPE) is a proposed high-voltage direct current (HVDC) underwater and underground power cable project project linking the Quebec area to the New York City neighborhood of Astoria, Queens.
-Following completion of a review by the New York State Public Service Commission, construction is set to begin in 2022.
-The line is permitted and expected to be operational in 2025.
+The Champlain Hudson Power Express (CHPE) is a planned high-voltage direct current (HVDC) underwater and underground power cable project linking the Quebec area to the New York City neighborhood of Astoria, Queens.
+Following completion of a review by the New York State Public Service Commission, construction began in 2022.
+The line is permitted and expected to be operational in 2026.

-The venture, being developed by Transmission Developers Inc. (TDI), a Blackstone Group, L.P.
-(Blackstone) portfolio company, would carry clean energy - hydropower and wind power from eastern Canada - and feed it directly in the New York City electricity market.
+The venture, being developed by Transmission Developers, a Blackstone Group portfolio company, would carry clean energy—hydropower and wind power from eastern Canada—and feed it directly in the New York City electricity market.
 Construction costs for this project are estimated at US$2.2 billion for the section located in the State of New York.
 The estimated total cost is US$4.5 billion.

 The Quebec section of the line would be built and operated by TransÉnergie, the transmission arm of Hydro-Québec.

 Background

-Power rates in the New York metro area and Long Island have long been among the highest in the U.S. and according to the U.S. Department of Energy, the city is the "epicenter" of grid congestion in the eastern United States.
+Power rates in the New York metro area and Long Island have long been among the highest in the U.S. and according to the U.S. Department of Energy, New York City is the "epicenter" of grid congestion in the eastern United States.
 The congestion problem in the New York City area and on Long Island is compounded by the fact that the area uses two-thirds of the state's electricity while most generation and import capacity is located upstate and near the Great Lakes.